By Andrew D. Linden and Lindsay Parks Pieper

 Sport was one way for those with AIDS to help improve their health; however, opposition to the 1986 San Francisco Gay Games surfaced.
 Some worried that both the funding and volunteer assistance needed to curb the crisis would instead be diverted into the Games.
 Others feared that gathering a large number of gay athletes in one location would inevitably lead to a further spreading of the disease.
 Finally, a few people pointed out the poor timing of the event.
 As historian Caroline Symons explained in her book The Gay Games: A History (2010), some believed “the staging of the Gay Games during a time in which the gay community of San Francisco was at one of its lowest points was a bit like dancing on the graves of the dead and the dying” (p.
 78).

 Yet, Waddell viewed the situation differently.
 Diagnosed with AIDS in 1985, he argued that “the Gay Games are the antithesis of the AIDS crisis.
 In many respects our community needs a psychological boost, and this will provide it” (Symons, p.
 80).
 He also noted the physical benefits of sport, a message that has continued to encourage participation in the Games.
 For example, a 2014 competitor started bodybuilding after learning he was HIV-positive.
 “I was HIV-positive and I worked out to keep fit, keep healthy,” he explained.
 He entered his first bodybuilding competition in San Francisco and was immediately hooked.
-The contest in Cleveland marked his fifth time participating in the Gay Games.
+He competed in multiple Gay Games leading up to the Cleveland contest.

 Furthermore, Waddell also suggested that the 1986 San Francisco Gay Games served as an opportunity to provide education and elevate the conversation surrounding AIDS.
 Therefore, during the Games, volunteers handed out condoms, safe-sex literature, and informational packets.
 Over 3,500 athletes from seventeen countries competed in San Francisco, including the founder.
 Waddell checked out of a hospital and won a gold medal in the javelin.
 He died within a year.
 His legacy, however, continued.